RobertTalbert/discretecs-vault/Trees/Tree.md

 Notes:
 - A collection of trees is called a **forest**.
 That is, a forest is a [[graph]] that has no [[Paths|cycles]] (but which might be disconnected).
+- In a tree, there is a unique path between any two vertices.
+That is, given any two vertices, there exists a path from one to the other; and only one such path exists.

 ## Examples